Security framework for quantum key distribution with imperfect sources: Results

-where the value of the coefficients $c_1,c_2,c_3 \in [0,1]$ depends on $\delta$.} This implies that the {$X_B$} detection statistics of the virtual states can be determined \textit{exactly} using the observed {$X_B$} detection statistics of the actual states{, including basis-mismatched events}. {As a result, the LT analysis allows a tight estimation of} $e_{\rm ph}$ even in the presence of high loss, and offers a key rate that is almost independent of $\delta$ when $\epsilon=0$.
+with $\kappa = 1 + \delta/\pi$.} {The existence of such linear relationships} implies that the {$X_B$} detection statistics of the virtual states can be determined \textit{exactly} using the observed {$X_B$} detection statistics of the actual states{, including basis-mismatched events}. {As a result, the LT analysis allows a tight estimation of} $e_{\rm ph}$ even in the presence of high loss, and offers a key rate that is almost independent of $\delta$ when $\epsilon=0$.

 {The key idea of our proof to extend this behaviour to the case $\epsilon>0$ is to combine} the quantum coin analysis and the LT analysis through the notion of the target and reference states introduced {by} the RT \cite{pereiraQuantumKey2020}.
 Note that, when $\epsilon > 0$, the relationships in \cref{eq:approx_0,eq:approx_1} do not hold exactly, but {do} still hold approximately if $\epsilon \approx 0$, irrespectively of the value of $\delta$. {We} use this fact to construct a quantum coin state for which the probability to obtain $X_C=1$ is almost independent of $\delta$.